 The vines represent the vineyard of growing love between the two lovers.
 Tender grapes have resulted from their love, but there is a great danger to the continuing of this love.
 It is the danger of the little foxes.
 These foxes can spoil the vines on which is located the tender grapes.
 Therefore, our verse is a call to remove these “little foxes” so that the vineyard of love will continue to prosper.
 What are the little foxes?
 They are the seemingly little aggravations which can ruin love.
 They are little words and acts of conduct which can hurt the growth of love between a husband and a wife.
 These things seem like “little” foxes, but they can ruin the vineyard of love.

+Foxes are not large creatures.
+They are small and sly, skillful, and swift.
+They usually come out at night when you can't see them, and they are especially gifted at hiding.
+Often, you only recognize their presence after the damage has already been done.
+What at first seems small can blow up into something big over time if it is not dealt with.
+Little foxes love to ruin a vineyard with bitterness, criticism, jealousy, and neglect.
+Furthermore, ignoring them and thinking they will just go away and resolve themselves will only encourage the foxes to mate and multiply.
+Recognize from the very start that the health and success of your marriage is bound up in the little things of life.
 The Scriptures warns us to be careful of the little foxes, the small foxes that want to enter into our vineyard and corrupt it.
 The little foxes represent those things in our lives that seem to be small, insignificant, unimportant, those things that have just gotten a start in our lives.
-We must be careful letting new things get a grip in our life.
-Little foxes are very dangerous things, things that often go unnoticed, things that enter in unannounced, things that are unrestrained.
+We must be careful letting new things get a grip in our life. little foxes are very dangerous things, things that often go unnoticed, things that enter in unannounced, things that are unrestrained.

 Points to Ponder: